BorzovVictor/LocalizeApi/Readme.md

 ### How to use

-Inject `IStringLocalizer` where you need and use with text
+Inject `IStringLocalizer` where you need it and use it with text

     [ApiController]
     [Route("[controller]")]